cyberwizard1001/workshop-practise/README.md

 My name is Vinayak by the way

-Today I am gonna learn how to work on local repositarys
+Today I am gonna learn how to work on local repositaries